There are 3 steps to apply.

 - High school diploma, GED, or Associate Degree or higher from an accredited educational institution (include copies of diploma/certificate with application)

-- Copies of transcripts demonstrating completion of one year of high school algebra, Integrated Math II, or equivalent with a grade of C or higher or
+2) Transcripts showing a completion of one year of high school algebra, Integrated Math II, or equivalent with a grand of “C” or higher; OR

-- Math placement test scores demonstrating that you place into Math 65 or higher or
+3) Math Placement test scores demonstrating that you place into Math 65/70 or higher.

 How do I take a math placement test?